oimoralest/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#This project is about topics: Shell variables and expansions and init files
+#This project is about topics: Shell variables and expansions and init files \n
 There are some basic scripts about these topics